Soskiiit/VK-Overflow/README.md

     ```
 4. Configure centrifugo, by editing ./centrifugo/config.json
 5. Configure Django backend (I'll update this point later 🥸)
-6. Start up postgres and apply migrations
+6. Start up postgres (and detach it or create new terminal) and apply migrations
     ```shell
    docker compose up
     ```